-CHAPTER 43 Adding Undo/Redo to the User Interface
+CHAPTER 44 Adding Undo/Redo to the User Interface

 The Undo/Redo functionality that you added to your codebase needs to be made available to the users.
-Users will want to have the ability to move forward and backward through the operations that they too and have been recorded.
+Users will want to have the ability to move forward and backward through the stack of recorded operations.

-- Using the ready-made WPF controls on page 253 - Clearing the initial history on page 254 - Creating custom undo/redo controls on page 254
+- Using the ready-made WPF controls on page 257 - Clearing the initial history on page 258 - Creating custom undo/redo controls on page 258